-(JNS.org) Defusing the tension that had recently surrounded their relationship, Israeli Prime Minister Benjamin Netanyahu and Defense Minister Ehud Barak released a joint statement on Oct.
-6 after a long meeting, saying that they “have agreed to continue cooperating on the security challenges Israel faces,” Israel Hayom reported
+(October 4, 2012 / JNS) Defusing the tension that had recently surrounded their relationship, Israeli Prime Minister Benjamin Netanyahu and Defense Minister Ehud Barak released a joint statement on Oct.
+6 after a long meeting, saying that they “have agreed to continue cooperating on the security challenges Israel faces.”

 Barak “is in agreement with the prime minister on all matters relating to Israel’s response to the Iranian threat, as well as managing Israel’s relationship with the United States, under the prime minister’s leadership.”